Mary Celeste: Derelict

-They found the ship's daily log in the mate's cabin, and its final entry was dated at 8 a.m. on November 25, nine days earlier.
-It recorded Mary Celestes position then as off Santa Maria Island in the Azores, nearly 400 nmi from the point where Dei Gratia encountered her.
+They found the ship's daily log in the mate's cabin, and its final entry was dated at 8 am on November 25, nine days earlier.
+It recorded Mary Celestes position then as off Santa Maria Island in the Azores, nearly 400 nmi from the point where Dei Gratia encountered the ship.
 Deveau saw that the cabin interiors were wet and untidy from water that entered through doorways and skylights, but were otherwise in reasonable order.
-He found personal items scattered about Briggs' cabin, including a sheathed sword under the bed, but most of the ship's papers were missing along with the captain's navigational instruments.
-Galley equipment was neatly stowed away; there was no food prepared or under preparation, but there were ample provisions in the stores.
-There were no obvious signs of fire or violence; the evidence indicated an orderly departure from the ship by means of the missing lifeboat.
+He found personal items scattered about Briggs' cabin, including a sheathed sword under the bed, but most of the ship's papers were missing, along with the captain's navigational instruments.
+No signs of fire or violence were obvious; the evidence indicated an orderly departure from the ship by means of the missing lifeboat.